picocomputer/picocomputer.github.io/_sources/api.rst.txt

 Calling read functions will update VRAM.
 This means you can load graphics assets right where you need it without the 6502 doing any work.
 This leaves the 6502 free to entertain the user with an animation while the entire 64K is transferred in less than a second.

-2. Function Reference
+3. Function Reference
 =====================

-These C declarations will "just work" in the C SDK because they have a generic implemention of the binary interface.
-These default implementations are extremely convienent when size and speed are not critical.
+Much of this API is based on CC65 and POSIX.
+In particular, filesystem access should feel extremely modern.
+However, many functions will have different argument orders or bitfield values than what you're used to.
+The reason for this becomes apparent when you start to work in assembly and fine tune short stacking and integer demotions.
+You might not notice if you only work in C because the SDK has wrapper functions with familiar prototypes.
+For example, fread() and read() are portable and familiar, but the read_() descibed below is optimized for a RIA fastcall.

 Warning
 -------
 This is new.
 Expect lots of little changes.
-In particular, a renumbering of the IDs is planned.
-Maybe some argument reordering.
-Most operations have an obvious best way to align with the binary interface so the big picture won't change much, just some details.
+In particular, a renumbering of the IDs is planned and error numbers are definitely unstable.
+Mostly, the thing to watch out for is argument reordering.
+Operations tend to have an obvious best way to align with the binary interface so the big picture won't change much, just some details which will probably only need a recompile with the new headers.

 Typedefs
 --------